-Explore the best alternatives to DigitalOcean for users who need new software features or want to try different solutions.
-Infrastructure as a Service (IaaS) Providers is a widely used technology, and many people are seeking powerful, user friendly software solutions with networking, storage management, and application deployment.
-Other important factors to consider when researching alternatives to DigitalOcean include customer service and user interface.
+Research alternative solutions to DigitalOcean on G2, with real user reviews on competing tools.
+Infrastructure as a Service (IaaS) Providers is a widely used technology, and many people are seeking simple, easy to use software solutions with networking, storage management, and application deployment.
+Other important factors to consider when researching alternatives to DigitalOcean include user interface and customer service.
 The best overall DigitalOcean alternative is Akamai Cloud Computing.
-Other similar apps like DigitalOcean are Vultr, Hostwinds, Amazon EC2, and AWS Lambda.
+Other similar apps like DigitalOcean are Vultr, Hostinger, Hostwinds, and Amazon EC2.
 DigitalOcean alternatives can be found in Infrastructure as a Service (IaaS) Providers but may also be in Shared Hosting Platforms or Database as a Service (DBaaS) Providers.

 The Developer Cloud Simplified